verbb/formie/docs/developers/javascript-api.md

 Functions | Description
 --- | ---
-`initForms()` | Will initialise all forms on the page with the id starting with `formie-form-`.
+`initForms()` | Will initialise all forms on the page with the attribute `data-fui-form`.
 This is done automatically when the `formie.js` script is loaded.
 `initForm($form)` | From a provided `<form>` DOM element, initialises the form.
 `getForm($form)` | Returns a registered form, for a provided DOM element.
 `getFormById(id)` | Returns a registered form, for a provided ID.